Andreas-Stefopoulos/Deep-Learning/README.md

 **The fourth file** [Tensorboard_logs.zip](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Tensorboard_logs.zip) contains all the training and validation information, but we will use the main graphs to visualize, analyse, explain, evaluate and compare our 2 models.

-* Firstly, let's see the train and validation of [Custom_CNN.ipynb](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Custom_CNN.ipynb).
+* Firstly, let's see the train and validation of [Custom_CNN model](https://github.com/Andreas-Stefopoulos/Deep-Learning/blob/main/Custom_CNN.ipynb).
 The metrics used are accuracy, f1 score and loss.

 ****Green is the train and gray is validation****